PrestaShop/PrestaShopAutomationFramework/EXAMPLE_WORKFLOWS.md

 # Tests First Development

 Call it Behaviour Driven Development, Test Driven Development, Acceptance Driven Development... what matters is, when you write tests before writing code:
-- you reduce the chance of your code being broken (by yourself, someone else, or yourself in 3 months) by *A LOT*
+- you reduce the chances of your code being broken (by yourself, someone else, or yourself in 3 months) by *A LOT*
 - you are sure your code does what it was supposed to do
 - you are sure **you** know what your code is supposed to do